shioyoke/shioyoke.github.io/CV.md

 ### Honors/Awards

-Best Presentation Awards of Graduation Research Presentation, Kansai branch of JSME, 2016
+- Best Presentation Awards of Graduation Research Presentation, Kansai branch of JSME, 2016
+- Research Fellowship for Young Scientists DC2, Japan Society for Promoting of Science, 2020-2022

 ### Memberships / Affiliations

-Combustion Society of Japan
+- Combustion Society of Japan
-The Japan Society of Mechanical Engineers
+- The Japan Society of Mechanical Engineers